 In conclusion, we have demonstrated a simple method to obtain large MHF tuning of a laser diode without AR-coating.
-We were able to achieve 137 GHz mode-hop-free tuning around 783.5 nm.
-This, to the best of our knowledge, is the widest MHF tuning of a simple cavity diode with or without an AR-coating.
+We were able to achieve over 140 GHz mode-hop-free tuning around 780.2 nm, which, to the best of our knowledge, is the widest MHF tuning of a diode without AR-coating.
 We found that, during the scan, it is extremely important that the frequency of the internal mode (tuned by the injection current) scans synchronously with the mode of the external cavity (tuned by a PZT that controls the external cavity length).
 It is easier to satisfy this condition for a shorter external cavity because a large FSR reduces the possibility of competing external cavity modes.
 The smallest external cavity we tried is around 15 mm; a smaller cavity is expected to result in an even higher MHF tuning.
-However, the tuning range may be limited by the injection current: we had to tune the current almost across the entire accessible range to obtain the 137 GHz scan.
-The tuning range is expected to increase for AR-coated diodes (where the internal cavity tends to be less important [20]).
+However, the tuning range may be limited by the injection current: we had to tune the current across the entire accessible range to obtain the 140 GHz scan.
+The tuning range is expected to increase for AR-coated diodes (where the internal cavity tends to be less important [15]).
 In addition a PZT with higher displacement is expected to increase the tuning range.